Mount Agamenticus: Today

 Today there is a park at the summit, with a trail network covering the area.
 There is a large cell phone mast at the top, arrayed with various other antenna.
 It is one of the best places for viewing hawks in New England.

 Trails

 In addition to a road to the summit and limited parking there, the mountain has a network of trails for hiking.
-Its short access trail from the main parking area at the base leads to the ring trail, which in circles the mountains summit.
+Its short access trail from the main parking area at the base leads to the ring trail, which encircles the mountain’s summit.
 Feeder trails off of it offer access to the top.